-Strategies for supporting pupils with SEND in History lessons.
+Strategies for supporting pupils with SEND in Science lessons.

-Area of Need How we support our pupils to succeed Communication and Interaction Daily timetable visible in every classroom identifying History session Visual cues (task management board) Individual workstations where required.
-Consistent approach and structure to the History lesson.
+Area of Need How we support our pupils to succeed Communication and Interaction Daily timetable visible in every classroom identifying Science session Visual cues (task management board) Individual workstations where required.
+Consistent approach and structure to the Science lesson.
 Children are prepared for any change to the structure or routine.
 Sensory breaks given where required.
 Vocabulary is integrated throughout the lesson with visuals to support new language acquisition.
 Questioning techniques used invite discussion rather than direct right/wrong answers that may make a pupil feel uncomfortable.
-The children are aware of a clear goal for what they are expected to achieve during the History lesson.
+The children are aware of a clear goal for what they are expected to achieve during the Science lesson.
 Visual displays referred to, to illustrate new strategies.
 Verbal instructions are given clearly and consider how many instructions are appropriate to give at any one time.
 Regular check ins from adults to assess understanding and enable early intervention where misconceptions arise.
 Cold calling to support building confidence in communication.
 Use of Oracy skills to build on and extend previous answers.
+Vocabulary cards/mats with visual representations will be used to give instructions and to structure the sessions.
 Cognition and Learning Overlays and chunking of text used to support reading skills.
-Opportunity to recall and repeat areas of History explored in previous lessons through the retrieval.
+Opportunity to recall and repeat areas of Science explored in previous lessons through the retrieval.
 The opportunity for peer and adult support is built into every lesson.
 Gaps in learning are identified and addressed promptly.
 Questions and activities match children's academic needs.
 Visual cues are given when new concepts are introduced and wherever appropriate.
 Self-assessment opportunities are included in each lesson.
 Key vocabulary introduced and explained at the start of each lesson and regularly referred to throughout the lesson.
 Pre-teach of subject specific vocabulary taught.
 Information is repeated and reviewed, varying vocabulary where possible to deepen understanding.
 PowerPoint slides are not overcrowded with information.
 Incorrect letter formation is addressed promptly whenever it arises.
-Widgets are used to support reading and understanding of texts.
-Time will be given for the child to process new information and instructions with the support of visual cues Text to speech technology will be used if necessary
+A range of ways for children to explain an experiment/result including in words, pictures, comparisons to real-life situations and contextualisation.
+A range of ways for children to show/record their learning including: photographs, diagrams, labels to stick onto pictures, worksheets, posters, presentations (oral and visual), working in groups, verbal contributions, practical experiments and observations, matching activities etc.